 - In the popup box, select each campaign or ad group you want to add the image extension(s) to

 - Click Done

-Once you’ve selected all the ad groups you want to include, you’ll need to upload your images.
+Once you’ve selected all the ad groups or campaigns you want to include, you’ll need to upload your images.
 Click the blue plus button in the Images box, go to the Upload tab, and choose the file(s) you want to display next to your ad.